 It is recognized that the timeline from the start of a book project to the appearance of the book in print must nearly always be measured in years, and it often extends across multiple review periods.
-Withholding credit until publication can thus disadvantage a scholar in a book-based discipline (disciplines in which a book-length monograph is typically required for promotion)

-relative to colleagues for whom completion of an item of research has a much shorter arc.
-To this end, a completed book chapter that is part of an established book project can be accepted as sufficient scholarly activity for a merit one time for all faculty at each rank (assistant, associate, full) under the following conditions: 1) the book chapter was completed during the review period; 2) the book chapter qualifies as an essentially finished entity and its place in the eventual book is identified; 3) the book chapter is uploaded into eFilePlus and the candidate uses the candidate contribution statement to explain its place in the context of the book project and explains that it is submitted in accordance with this review accommodation; 4) completed but unpublished book chapters cannot be used to support acceleration, additional off-scale, or promotion; 5) if a book chapter that received this accommodation is subsequently published in lieu of the book project (e.g., a stand-alone book chapter or an article in a book) the candidate contribution statement should note that the work was previously credited with this accommodation.
+Withholding credit until publication can thus disadvantage a scholar in a book-based discipline (disciplines in which a book-length monograph is typically required for promotion) relative to colleagues for whom completion of an item of research has a much shorter arc.
+To this end, a completed book chapter that is part of an established, single-author book project,(or equivalent, depending on the discipline and as articulated in the department research statement) is eligible to be accepted as sufficient scholarly activity for a merit one time for all faculty at each rank (assistant, associate, full) if it is determined that: 1) the scholarly activity in the file is otherwise insufficient for a merit, 2) the book chapter was completed during the review period, and 3) the book chapter qualifies as an essentially finished entity and its place in the eventual book is identified.
+The completed book chapter along with the book project plan should be uploaded as one PDF into eFilePlus under Other Information, Non-Confidential Document.

+Candidates must indicate their desire to avail themselves to the book chapter accommodation by stating it clearly in their self-statement.
+Completed but unpublished book chapters cannot be used to support accelerations, promotions, additional off-scale for merits, or additional off-scale for non-barrier step quinquennials; such unpublished book chapters may be considered in cases of barrier step quinquennials as part of an evaluation of whether productivity would be sufficient for a merit if another step existed.
+If a book chapter that received this accommodation is subsequently published in lieu of the book project (e.g., a stand-alone book chapter or an article in a book) the candidate contribution statement should note that the work was previously credited with this accommodation.

+An April 2022 Memo from the UC Provost encourages that contributions around innovations transfer and entrepreneurship should be recognized and rewarded in the review of merit and promotion files for contributing to a vital part of the mission of the University of California.
+These contributions include, for example, patent activity, industry-supported research creation and contribution to startup companies, commercialization of scholarly activities, and providing students with translational and entrepreneurial experiences.

-For Professional Activity, see APM 210-1-d(3).
-For University and Public Service see APM 210-1-d(4).
+For Professional Activity, see APM 210-1-d (3).
+For University and Public Service see APM 210-1-d (4).
 The level of involvement in each should be commensurate with stage of career.
 Thus, for full professors, evidence of leadership in both professional and university service would increasingly be expected with moves to higher steps.

-University service would normally graduate from contributions to the department at the assistant professor level to include contributions to the campus, senate, and system-wide governance at higher ranks of the professoriate.
+University service would normally graduate over time from contributions to the department at the assistant professor level, to contributions to the college/school, campus, and system-wide levels at the higher professional levels.
+Service in the Academic Senate should be encouraged and expected at one or more points during the course of a faculty's UCR career.
 In addition to listing committees they serve on, candidates should also explain their role and provide a sense for the level of their involvement and their specific contributions.
+Commitment to and potential impact of service are expected to grow with experience.